MenuClose Menu

 What happens after a member has died?

-We appreciate this may be a difficult time for any family that the member has left behind.
-We aim to make it as easy as possible for the right person or people to claim the member’s pension pot.
+We appreciate this may be a difficult time for you, so we aim to make the claim process as easy as possible.

 Whether you’re the next of kin, beneficiary or legal representative, you can follow our three-step bereavement claims process to get the member’s pot paid out to their beneficiary.
-It starts by calling us on 0300 020 0090.
+The quickest way to get started is through our website.

 Our three-step bereavement claims process